openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-05.bootstrapping-trust.md

 # Conclusion

 Thank you for reading this far!
 If you completed the entire series, I hope it has been helpful.
-Zero Trust is a complicated topic and it requires a serious foundation in bootstrapping trust to get right.
+Zero Trust is a complicated topic, and it requires a serious foundation in bootstrapping trust to get right.
-Hopefully this series starts you on your way.
+Hopefully, this series starts you on your way.
 If you have time, please checkout (Ziti)[https://github.com/openziti]!
 It is the Zero Trust network overlay solution that I have personally worked on and was the inspiration for this series.